-Further information is available in our Whistleblowing Policy, including Managing Allegations and Low Level Concerns.
+Further information is available in our Whistleblowing and Managing Allegations Policy.

 16.0 Safeguarding and the school culture

 16.1 Reasonable force

 Our policy on reasonable force by staff is set out in a separate policy and acknowledges that staff must only ever use reasonable force as a last resort, and that at all times it must be the minimal force necessary to prevent injury to another person.